Turiya (river): Climate

 The climate of the region is moderately continental: winter is mild, with unstable frosts; summer is warm, not hot.
 Most often, comfortable weather is observed in the summer months.
 The formation of stable snow cover is noted in the second decade of December.

 Freezes in December, thaws at the end of March.
 The mineralization of the river water near Kovel is on average 391 mg/dm³ in the spring flood; 458 mg/dm³ in the summer-autumn low tide; 569 mg/dm³ in the winter low tide.

 Nature protection

-The ecosystem of the lower reaches of the river is protected in the Tursky hydrological reserve of local significance.
+The ecosystem of the lower reaches of the river is protected in the Turiia hydrological reserve of local significance.

-The territory of the Turia outflow belongs to the hydrological natural monument of local importance "The Outflow of the Turia River" of the Lokachynskyi district of the Volyn region.
+The territory of the Turia outflow belongs to the hydrological natural monument of local importance "The Outflow of the Turiia River" of the Volyn Oblast.

 Settlements

-The village of Turiysk and the city of Kovel are located above the Turiia.
-It flows through Volodymyrskyi district, Kovelskyi district, Kamin-Kashyrskyi district of Volyn region.
+The village of Turiisk and the city of Kovel are located above the Turiia.
+It flows through Volodymyr, Kovel, and Kamin-Kashyrskyi raions (districts) of Volyn Oblast.